vyomasystems-lab/riscv-ctb-challenge-hardware-sensei/challenge_level3/directed_test/README.md

 ## How did test pass before ??

 The reason due to which test was passing before edits were made to  the `Makefile` is that the `rtl.dump`, which is ideal test log, was being tampered with, by the replacing it with anohter file `temp.dump`.
 These commands are shown in below screenshot.
+A `temp.dump` is created by removing 4 lines from `rtl.dump`, then the contents of `rtl.dump` are replaced with `temp.dump`, thereby removing 4 lines from `rtl.dump`.

 <img src="imgs/sol.png" width="500">